Fairbairn-Sykes fighting knife

 Both had 177.8 mm (7 inches) bright blades.

 There is a constant leaking of zinc ions from these handles which most likely will destroy all handles of this type of Commando knife.
+The leakage can be slowed down with a cover of vaseline.
 There are more and more of these knives found nowadays with replacement handles.

 Forming of Commandos